fhi-beta/xx_02/README.md

 There was a dramatic regional reform (kommunesammenslåing) that occurred on 2020-01-01, which involved large-scale redistricting and renaming of municipalities (kommuner) and counties (fylker).

-Norway has 356 municipalities and 11 counties.
+Norway now has 356 municipalities and 11 counties.
 Each county has multiple municipalities inside it.

 You can find out more information on the 356 Norwegian municipalities here: https://en.wikipedia.org/wiki/List_of_municipalities_of_Norway